-The National Safety Council estimates 417 people may die on U.S. roads this Thanksgiving holiday period.
+The National Safety Council (NSC) estimates 485 people may die on U.S. roads this Thanksgiving holiday period.
 Holidays traditionally are a time of travel for families across the United States.
 Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor vehicle crashes.
+Holidays are also often cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
 Thanksgiving Day is observed on the fourth Thursday in November.
 The holiday is always a 4.25-day weekend consisting of Wednesday evening, Thursday, Friday, Saturday, and Sunday.
-In 2019 the Thanksgiving Day weekend extends from 6 p.m.
-Wednesday, November 27, to 11:59 p.m.
-Sunday, December 1.
+In 2020 the Thanksgiving Day weekend extends from 6 p.m.
+Wednesday, November 25, to 11:59 p.m.
+Sunday, November 29.

 Visit the Holiday Introduction page for a list of holiday periods and their definitions.